tkn-tub/virtual-cycling-environment/README.md

 ```
 bike-android-app  # android app for measuring the angle of the steering handle
 bike-interface  # scripts for the hardware interfacing with the physical bicycle
-car-interface  # scripts for the hardware interfacing with the physical steering wheel
 3denv  # tools for visualizing the environment with Unity
 evi  # the Ego-Vehicle Interface (EVI)
 evi-asm-protocol  # the Google Protobuf definitions for the Ego-Vehicle Interface (EVI)